India allows religious festival to go ahead as coronavirus cases surge

-(CNN)Hundreds of devotees are expected to participate in one of India's most celebrated religious processions Tuesday,

-after the country's highest court ruled that the annual spectacle could go ahead in a limited capacity despite the high coronavirus risk.
+(CNN)Hundreds of devotees are expected to participate in one of India's most celebrated religious processions Tuesday, after the country's highest court ruled that the annual spectacle could go ahead in a limited capacity despite the high coronavirus risk.

-The annual Rath Yatra festival, which takes place in the coastal city of Puri in the western state of Odisha, celebrates the Indian deity of Jagannath and lasts for more than a week.
+The annual Rath Yatra festival takes place in various cities around the country -- but the most famous celebration takes place in the coastal city of Puri, in the western state of Odisha.
+The festival celebrates the Indian deity of Jagannath and lasts for more than a week.

 The Supreme Court had previously ruled against the Hindu celebration, saying the risk of coronavirus infection was too high with more than a million people expected to attend.